mkumar73/beckernick.github.io/_posts/2016-12-23-oversampling-modeling.markdown

 Charge offs occurred or people defaulted on about 19% of loans, so there's some imbalance in the data but it's not terrible.
-I'll remove a few observations with missing values for a relevant feature and then pick a handful of features to use in a random forest model.
+I'll remove a few observations with missing values for a payment-to-income ratio and then pick a handful of features to use in a random forest model.

 ```python